Discover Ocean Paradise on a Wasini Island Day Trip

 You only need a 10-20 minute boat ride to the beach of Wasini Island after you arrive in Shimoni, and you will completely reach your destination.

-5. Boat Transfer to Wasini Island
+Boat transfer to Wasini Island

 At Shimoni you will travel to Wasini Island by dhow (traditional sailing boat) or by motorboat.
 It takes 10-20 minutes and provides breathtaking views of the Indian Ocean.
 The transfer is included in many tours that also encompass Kisite-Mpunguti Marine Park, dolphin watching, and island lunch.

-Wasini Island Activities: Top Things to Experience in 2025
+Wasini Island Activities: Top things to experience

 Wasini Island is situated off the southern coast of Kenya in the Kwale County; it is a small piece of heaven where lush waters of the Swahili culture touch the turquoise ocean waters.
 This is part of the reason why a visit here is preferred by the travelers, as it provides adventure as well as relaxation.